 We obtained somewhat different results from Collini et al. (2008), particularly with respect to wind changes during dry events, which, in our case, are more evident and extend to the surface.
 Also, they did not analyze the wet runs, since the impact was less coherent over their area of interest.
-Still their discussion on the mechanisms that may explain their results are in complete agreement with what we found in our case study.
+Nonetheless, their discussion of the mechanisms that may explain their results is in complete agreement with what we found in our case study.

 With regard to the interpretation of E2 and E4, we consider that a deeper analysis than the one performed here is needed.
-As already mentioned, the impact is only detectable in the accumulated precipitation, and the pattern of rain changes is not radically different between them.
+As already mentioned, the impact detectable in the accumulated precipitation can be almost totally explained by water vapor flux convergence and the pattern of rain change is not radically different between them.
 This is probably due to the fact that the areas selected to modify the soil condition, and the modification introduced (lowering soil wetness in E2 and increasing it in E4) are such that the final impact is not substantially different.
-We speculate that this may be attributed to a natural response of the system: no matter how we modify the initial condition we obtain similar perturbations.
+We speculate that this may be attributed to a natural response of the system: no matter how we modify the initial condition, we obtain similar perturbations.
 Still, this hypothesis needs more experimentation.
-What can be stated from this preliminary analysis is that, at synoptic time scales, soil wetness reduction over northwestern Argentina and soil wetness increase over SESA perturb the associated precipitation in a similar way (both regarding the area and the type of modification), with a slight preference for the latter to increase it (according to the area averages presented in Figure 6).
+What can be stated from this preliminary analysis is that, at synoptic time scales, soil wetness reduction over northwestern Argentina and soil wetness increase over SESA perturb the associated precipitation in a similar way (both regarding the area and the type of modification), with a slight preference for the latter to increase it (according to the area averages presented in Fig. 6).
 This result leaves a warning on possible impacts of enhanced irrigation over SESA agricultural area.

-The current South American study is done in the spirit of earlier short-tomedium range deterministic forecasts for North America (i.e. Trier et al. 2008; Gallus and Seagal 1999 and Zhong et al. 1996) and it therefore emphasizes one case with relatively large soil moisture changes.
+The current South American study is done in the spirit of earlier short-to-medium-range simulations for North America (i.e., Trier et al. 2008; Gallus and Segal 1999; Zhong et al. 1996) and it therefore emphasizes one case with relatively large soil moisture changes.
 From this case study it can be inferred that soil moisture has a significant impact on precipitation, and this impact becomes evident when the areas where precipitation is occurring are clearly identified.
 This denotes the value added by analyzing individual cases.
 Most of the changes in precipitation are due to changes in the availability of moisture at low levels.
 Modifications in the circulation are less evident and need even a more careful analysis in order to be recognized.
-Soil memory over the area of study is weak (compared with other regions) but enough to alter precipitation in a persistent way.
+Soil memory over the area of study is weak (cf. other regions) but enough to alter precipitation in a persistent way.
 For this reason, it is considered that this study further supports the importance of precise initial soil conditions in achieving maximum predictability at short and medium ranges.